markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 If you want to read more about it the original blog is [here](https://wragg.io/testing-active-directory-with-pester-and-powershell/).

-**Should you still use it?** I would say probably not, unless you fancy bringing it up to date.
+**Should you use it?** I would say probably not, unless you fancy bringing it up to date.
 I haven't updated it for several years and so its currently designed for use with Pester v3 (which is pretty old).
 A good alternative looks to be [Testimo](https://github.com/EvotecIT/Testimo) by EvotecIT, although I haven't personally used it, it looks to be more featured and recently maintained.

 ### Watch